iemxblog/hpcb/README.md

 (1)
 ~~~~~

+"x" and "y" are the coordinates of the footprint. "o" is its orientation.
 Here is how we make a translation :

 ~~~~~
 (x')      (1  0   0   tx)  (x)